The incredible Coumeenoole Beach is arguably one of the best beaches in Kerry.

 Swimming is not advisable at Coumeenoole Beach and there are many warnings signs of the danger.
 The bay catches the full force of the Atlantic waves which creates strong and unpredictable currents.

-However, on a calm day and when safe to do so you can wade out into the azure waters for a knee-high paddle (kids should never enter the water here).
+However, on a calm day and when safe to do so you can wade out into the azure waters for a shin-high paddle (kids should never enter the water here).

 If you’ve ever visited what’s arguably the most popular of the many beaches near Dingle, you’ll know it can get insanely windy here, and that’s no exaggeration.
 Even during the peak summer months the wind here can (literally) knock you sideways!